-By Lewis Cobain.
-Last Updated 14th February 2024.
-If you have suffered a fibula injury due to someone else breaching the duty of care they owed, you may be able to make a personal injury claim.
+Last Updated 12th December 2024.
+If you have suffered a fibula injury due to someone else breaching their duty of care, you may be able to make a personal injury claim.
 Our guide will explore when you may be able to make a claim for compensation through the lens of a broken fibula claim case study worth £46,000.

-We’ll also discuss the time limits in place for making a personal injury compensation claim, and the exceptions to this rule.
-Our guide also explores fibula fracture compensation, and what a compensation award could be made up of.
+We’ll also discuss the time limits for making a personal injury compensation claim and the exceptions to this rule.
+Our guide also explores fibula fracture compensation and the components of a compensation award.

 Contact Our Team